William John Beattie: Ernst Zündel's Canadian Human Rights Tribunal hearing

 Beattie was to be a key witness for Paul Fromm during the Canadian Human Rights Tribunal concerning Holocaust denier Ernst Zündel in 2000.
 Fromm's organization, the Canadian Association for Free Expression, had intervenor status during the hearings.
 Fromm claimed that Beattie would testify that the Canadian Nazi Party had been a front created by the Canadian Jewish Congress as a means to enact Section 319 of the Criminal Code:

 "Beattie will reveal that he was a dupe and a patsy, that everything from his group's name to its major activities was suggested or quarterbacked by persons acting as agents for or reporting to the Canadian Jewish Congress.
 Uncannily, at the very time that the Canadian Nazi Party was being built up and just as quickly destroyed a government committee was holding hearings to propose anti-hate legislation.
 The Cohen Committee made significant mention of the threat posed by John Beattie.
 The Canadian Jewish Congress, which largely created the short-lived Canadian Nazi Party, had, since the 1930s been lobbying for restrictions on freedom of speech.

 "Beattie will reveal how an agent for the Canadian Jewish Congress lured him into a technical breach of the law, which landed the now unemployed, penniless Nazi leader in prison for six months.
 Beattie will also expose the fact that the same agent proposed legal maneuvers [sic] that were calculated to frighten and cause distress among Jews, thus heightening the "Nazi" menace, which was used as the argument for the 1971 "hate law" (Section 319 of the Criminal Code) and the subsequent section 13.1 (telephonic communication of hate) of the Canadian Human Rights Act, where truth is no defence."

 When it came time for his testimony however, Beattie was unavailable.
 Although Fromm later claimed that Beattie's absence was as a result of a scheduling conflict, it appears that Beattie was upset by the wording of the press release that referred to him as a "dupe" and "patsy."

-Current activities

-Beattie, who has since worked as a paralegal, has re-created the British People's League, which claims to promote and protect "our ancient cultural traditions, as a powerful lobby force."
-Whilst he did host a show for a small time on WTFR He is no longer active in broadcasting.
-Beattie ran for local office in 2014, as a candidate for deputy reeve of Minden Hills, Ontario.